pczhao1210/Azure_Certification_Tool/README.md

 - Certificates are valid for 90 days, default renewal 30 days before expiry
 - Configuration file contains sensitive information, do not commit to version control
 - Program automatically checks certificate status, only renews when necessary
-- PFX files are generated with password "1234" by default
+- PFX files are automatically generated with password "1234" by default
+- Built-in certificate chain validation ensures complete trust chain
+- Supports independent verification of certificate chains and PFX files

 ## License